coderefinery/git-intro/_episodes/07-remotes.md

 - What if the hard disk fails?
 - What if somebody steals my laptop?
-- How can we collaborate with others?
+- How can we collaborate with others across the web?

 ---